Icinga/icinga2/doc/7-troubleshooting.md

 ## <a id="configuration-attribute-inheritance"></a> Configuration attributes are inherited from

 Icinga 2 allows you to import templates using the [import](#import) keyword.
-If these template contain additional attributes your objects will automatically inherit them.
+If these templates contain additional attributes, your objects will automatically inherit them.
 You can override or modify these attributes in the current object.